 Jawbone Deterioration and Implant Bone Grafts

-This deterioration can not only affect your oral health, but it can also affect your facial appearance.
-Some of the ways jawbone deterioration can affect a person’s appearance include:
+This deterioration can not only affect your oral health, but it can also affect your facial appearance, which includes:

 - Hollow Cheeks: The jawbone works to support the structure of your cheeks.
 Because of deterioration, the cheeks can hollow out, resulting in a sunken appearance.

-For patients who are suffering from jawbone deterioration, we provide a treatment called bone grafting, which can reverse the damage done by this condition.
-Bone grafting takes donated or synthetic bone tissue and grafts it to the deficient areas of the patient’s jawbone.
+For patients who are suffering from jawbone deterioration, we provide a treatment called bone grafting, which takes donated or synthetic bone tissue and grafts it to the deficient areas of the patient’s jawbone.
 Thanks to the same regeneration process that allows osseointegration to occur, the jawbone can heal around this tissue, integrating it within itself.
 This procedure restores density to the jawbone, allowing the patient to move forward with implant treatment.

 Gum Recession Causes and the Soft Tissue Augmentation Treatment

 Gum recession is another condition that can prevent patients from proceeding with implant treatment.
 It is possible for the gums to begin pulling away from your teeth, which can leave them sensitive and susceptible to dangerous oral conditions.
-Some reasons for why this condition occurs include:
+Reasons why this condition may occur includes:

-- Aggressive Teeth Brushing: When you brush too aggressively, you can end up damaging your gums with your brush.
+- Aggressive Teeth Brushing: Brushing your teeth too aggressively can damage your gums .
 This will cause the gums to recede and move away from the teeth.

 - Bad Oral Hygiene: Failing to properly brush your teeth can leave tartar and plaque in your mouth, which attack the gums.